qiaoandrew/qiaoandrew/README.md

 My goal is to create technologies to aid and inspire other individuals within my communities, while at the same time, making sure that I, and the people around me, have fun 😄!

 I specialize in Java, and am also fairly skilled in Python!
 Here, I will be periodically posting various school and personal projects, including simulations and games.
-In the future, I am also planning to introduce some Flutter projects!
+There will also be some cool Flutter projects!

 ## 😄 My Current Focuses!
 - Expanding my knowledge on Flutter & Dart, utilizing them to enhance my [school's app](https://www.trudeausac.com/app/) 📱!